Read All About the Best Bookshops in London

 So, without further ado, let's take a look at the very best bookshops in London.
 Don't blame us if you end up spending the whole day sat in a corner of one reading the latest Margaret Atwood...

 If you ever want to feel like a child standing in a sweetshop again (we know those days are long past for you), head to Foyles.
 A vast, five-floored colossus with four miles of shelves holding 200,000 titles, book lovers could spend days here and not get bored.
 Found on Charing Cross Road, the top floor holds a cafe, exhibition space and there’s even a record shop for the real old fogies among you.
+Choose your ideal selection and proudly take them back to your pick of the English capital's most incredible vacation rentals.

 This one-of-a-kind shop and publisher unearths forgotten, out-of-print books and gives them a new lease of life by republishing them under the dove-grey coloured Persephone banner.
 If you get lucky, maybe they’ll reprint you with a new cover too?
 One can dream.
-With a focus on giving 20th century women writers the platform that the patriarchy denied them, Persephone books is a great place to find your new favourite or to pick up chic presents for the women in your life.
+With a focus on giving 20th-century women writers the platform that the patriarchy denied them, Persephone books is a great place to find your new favourite or to pick up chic presents for the women in your life.
 On Lamb’s Conduit Street in central London, the Grade II-listed shop is worth a visit by itself.

 Word on the Water